Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Lensed kilonova counterparts: lightcurves and observing strategy

-Adopting nominal parameters of five Rubin pointings with its LSSTCam instrument ($9.6\,\rm degree^2$ field of view), three epochs, two filters, and 20\,minutes integration per filter per epoch gives a ballpark estimate of ten hours of observing time per candidate lensed NS-NS -- i.e.\ $\simeq0.5$ per cent of a year's observing time at a nominal 2000 hours per year.
-Clearly, even a modest factor 2 reduction in the amount of observing time per candidate will help significantly to increase the number of candidates that can be followed up and/or reduce demand for ToO time.
-In particular, release of additional mass information by LIGO in low latency would help to constrain our model predictions for the lensed kilonova lightcurve.
+Even a modest factor 2 reduction in the amount of observing time per candidate will help to increase the number of candidates that can be followed up and/or reduce the observing time requirement.
+In particular, release of additional mass information in low latency by the LVK collaboration would help to constrain our lensed kilonova lightcurve predictions.
 For example, the lightcurves of objects with lower mass ratios are brighter and fade slower than for higher mass ratios (Figure~\ref{fig:qmchirp}; note the mass ratio $q$ is lensing invariant and thus low latency posteriors on this parameter are straightforward to interpret).
-If available, low latency posteriors on $\tM$ would also help considerably, as highlighted by Bianconi et al. (2022).
-Two of the three mass gap detections ($\pgap>0.94$) that we followed up in LIGO's third run were later identified as having chirp masses of $\tM\simeq8\,\rm M_\odot$.
-Low latency chirp mass posteriors would therefore enable a cleaner selection of candidates for expensive follow-up observations.
-Such information will be similarly helpful for smaller aperture dedicated GW follow-up facilities such as BlackGEM and GOTO.
+If available, low latency posteriors on $\tM$ would also help considerably, as highlighted by \cite{Bianconi2022} -- two of the three mass gap detections ($\pgap>0.94$) followed up in the third GW run were later identified as having chirp masses of $\tM\simeq8\,\rm M_\odot$.
+Low latency chirp mass posteriors would therefore enable a cleaner selection of candidates for expensive follow-up observations. {Such information will be similarly helpful for ToO follow-up observations with 4-m class telescopes including, CFHT/MegaCam and Blanco/DECam and dedicated GW follow-up facilities such as BlackGEM and GOTO.
+The latter facilities also typically have a very broad $VR$-band (or similar) filter, that effectively enhances ``light collecting power'' by a factor two over (say) the $r$-band.
+This can help to offset the smaller aperture size of these facilities when searching for faint fast lensed transients.}